WorldHealthOrganization/open-source-communication-channel/.github/ISSUE_TEMPLATE/potential-collaborator.md

 **2. What is your name:** _please type your name_

-**3. If applicable, please type the name of the company, government, organization or open source community on which you're submitting:** _please type your response_
+**3. If applicable, please type the name of the company, government, organization or open source community on behalf of which you're submitting:** _please type your response_

 **4. Please type your GitHub ID:** _please type your response_